Close Menu

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors about your ability to work.

 The SSA will also consider descriptions about your limits from your family, neighbors and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement about the effects of your shoulder pain and talk about how you cannot lift, type, or wash your own hair.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how RFC combines with age to eliminate work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 YOUR RESIDUAL FUNCTIONAL CAPACITY IS BASED UPON YOUR OWN STATEMENTS